kshaffer/cognition/week4.md

 For **Tuesday, June 23, 8am MDT,** submit votes for your colleagues' core concept videos from Week 3 on D2L.
 For at least two of the concepts, leave a substantive, positive comment under the video that you like best for each concept.
 See the [Assignment guide](/assessments/) for further details.

-For **Wednesday, June 24, 8am MDT,** submit two written explanations of the relationship between two different core concepts on our emerging [concept map]() (link forthcoming).
+For **Wednesday, June 24, 8am MDT,** submit three written explanations of the relationship between two different core concepts on our emerging [concept map](https://prezi.com/ntsoqg1f9m7i/music-cognition/).
 These relationships should each involve at least one concept from Week 2.
 (Connections between two Week 2 concepts, or between one Week 2 concept and one Week 1 concept are both fair game.)
 See the [Assignment guide](/assessments/) for details on the expectations and collaborative opportunities for this assignment.

 For **Wednesday, June 24, 3pm MDT,** please read/watch the following and then take Quiz 4 on D2L: